 Fairleigh Dickinson University maintains a philosophy that students need to learn how to live with one another in a residential environment.
 This may be difficult at times due to individual differences among roommates.
-Residence hall staff has been trained to deal effectively with roommate conflicts.
+Residence hall staff have been trained to deal effectively with roommate conflicts.
 Housing and Residence Life strives to create diverse communities within the residence halls when creating room assignments.
-Returning students have the opportunity to select their room and roommate in the room-selection process during the previous spring semester.
+Returning students can select their room and roommate in the room-selection process during the previous spring semester.